 Use a toothbrush to scrub small hard-to-reach areas!
 It’s also a good idea to always keep an area well-ventilated when you’re cleaning or using chemical cleaning products.
 Open the window or use a fan.

 Basic Bathroom Cleaning

 There’s nothing easier.
-Disinfectants and regular wipe-downs are just about all it takes for a bathroom to remain shiny-clean and safe.
+Disinfectants and regular wipe-downs are just about all it takes for a bathroom to remain squeaky-clean and safe.
 If your schedule doesn’t allow you time to clean your bathroom, call your local house cleaning service to help out.